dotnet/interactive/docs/adding-jupyter-kernels.md

 `commandOrEvent` is a serialized json string reflecting either the [KernelEventEnvelope](https://github.com/dotnet/interactive/blob/main/src/Microsoft.DotNet.Interactive/Connection/KernelEventEnvelope.cs) or the [KernelCommandEnvelope](https://github.com/dotnet/interactive/blob/main/src/Microsoft.DotNet.Interactive/Connection/KernelCommandEnvelope.cs).
 The type field is used to indicate whether the message is an event or a command.

-On launch, the .NET interactive kernel will run the script on the kernel to set up target and then try to send a `comm_open` message to the kernel to establish a comm connection.
+On launch, .NET Interactive will run the script on the kernel to set up target and then try to send a `comm_open` message to the kernel to establish a comm connection.

 Variable sharing will only be enabled when the comm channel sends a ACK back with a `kernelReady` message and handles the send/request/request_value messages.